OpenDSA/OpenDSA/RST/en/PointersJava/BasicPointers.rst

 The Term 'Pointer'
 ------------------

-The word :term:`pointer` means almost the same thing as the word "reference".
+The word :term:`pointers` means almost the same thing as the word "reference".
 The difference is that "pointer" tends to be used in a discussion of pointers issues which is not specific to any particular language or implementation.
 The word "pointers" connotes the common C/C++ implementation of pointers as addresses.